rawilk/vue-laravel/README.md

-# lara-vue
+# vue-laravel

-lara-vue is a Javascript framework geared towards the Laravel framework, but it can certainly be used in other frameworks or standalone as well.
+vue-laravel is a Javascript framework geared towards the Laravel framework, but it can certainly be used in other frameworks or standalone as well.

 ## Note